havelessbemore/munkres/README.md

    - Use `number` or `bigint` matrices.
    - Use square (_NxN_) or rectangular (_MxN_) matrices.
    - Works with any [MatrixLike](src/types/matrixLike.d.ts) input.
 Use arrays, typed arrays, custom objects, etc.
-   - Compatible with Node and browser web workers.

 1. Fast ([benchmarks](#results))